jnasbyupgrade/object_reference/README.md

 There are two roles associated with the extension:

 - `object_reference__usage` - Allows using the extension's public API functions.
 Grant this to users who need to track and manage object references.
 - `object_reference__dependency` - Special role for creating foreign key dependencies to the internal object table.
 Only grant this to schemas/applications that need to create referential integrity constraints against the object tracking system.
+See [Referring to Objects](#referring-to-objects) below.

 Most users will only need `object_reference__usage`.
 The `object_reference__dependency` role is only needed when using `object__dependency__add()` or `object_group__dependency__add()` functions.